janisollo/janisollo/README.md

 - 👋 Hi, I’m @janisollo
-- 👀 I’m interested in Web-Development and learning new strugg
+- 👀 I’m working as a wordpress developer
-- 🌱 I’m currently learning PHP 🤓
+- 🌱 I’m currently learning the MERN stack 🤓

 <!---